jgrouleau/openphone-insight-squad/measuring-success.md

 <h3>Key Performance Indicators (KPIs)</h3>
 <p>
-  The success of our customer insights initiative will be measured through a combination of customer-centric, product-focused, and business-oriented KPIs:
+  The success of OpenPhone's customer insights initiative will be measured through a combination of customer-centric, product-focused, and business-oriented KPIs:
 </p>
 <ul>
   <li><strong>Customer-Centric:</strong>